Expecting – A Review

 It’s the cast that makes Expecting such a fun film.
 Colin Mochrie, who is known for his improvisational skill (Whose Line Is It Anyway?, This Hour Has 22 Minutes), gives Gary a nervous generosity that is so attractive it’s easy to see why both Anita (Debra McGrath) and Steph (Valerie Buhagiar) have been so close to him.
 Buhagiar plays Steph with a moodiness that may have been helped by her own pregnancy during filming; and the way she flaps about like a dying fish during the birth brilliantly underscored her character’s discomfort at that moment.
 But McGrath, shining as the anal–retentive Anita, gives a standout performance.
 The rigidity of this character is both hilarious and heartbreaking.
 She’s the antithesis of Steph, which adds a much needed dramatic element to the film.
 Though the story has its moments of confusion, the minimal soundtrack and the hand–held filming make Expecting look and feel like the kind of film Gary is trying to make—a real document of what happens when a group of close friends spend nearly 48 hours waiting for a child to be born.

-Back to the Cast & Crew of Expecting.
+Also see: The Cast & Crew of Expecting.